 \subsection{Safety Verification}

-For simplicity of presentation we formalize the safety verification problem using reachability properties.
-Yet, our approach is not limited to reachability and is applicable to the full safety fragment of LTL and SVA.
+Without loss of generality we formalize the safety verification problem using reachability properties.
+Our approach is not limited to reachability and is applicable to the full safety fragment of LTL and SVA.

 An RTL design $D$ and an LTL safety property $\varphi$ can be translated into a reachability problem by compiling the RTL and the property into a transition system and a reachability property of the form $\mathbf{AG}\Prop$.
-A~transition system $T$ is a tuple~$(\Vars, \Init, \Tr)$, where $\Vars$ is a set of Boolean variables that defines the states of~$T$ (i.e., all valuations of $\Vars$), $\Init$~is a formula with variables in $\Vars$ defining the set of initial states.
-The formula~$\Tr$ has free variables in $\Vars \cup \Vars'$, defining the transition relation.
-A~state $s\in T$ is said to be reachable iff there exists a state~$s_0\in\Init$, and $(s_i,s_{i+1})\in\Tr$ for $0\leq i < N$ such that $s = s_N$.
+A~transition system $T$ is a tuple~$(\Vars, \Init, \Tr)$, where $\Vars$ is a set of Boolean variables that defines the states of~$T$ (i.e., all valuations of $\Vars$), $\Init$~is a formula with variables in $\Vars$ defining the set of initial states, and~$\Tr$ is a formula that has free variables in $\Vars \cup \Vars'$, defining the transition relation.
+A~state $s\in T$ is said to be reachable iff there exists a state~$s_0\in\Init$ and $(s_i,s_{i+1})\in\Tr$ for $0\leq i < N$, such that $s = s_N$.
 The property $\mathbf{AG}\Prop$ requires that $\Prop$, which is a formula over $\Vars$ representing the set of ``safe states'', holds in all reachable states of $T$.